Maxi100a/Olympic_Medals_Predictor/README.md

 ![RF Confusion Matrix](/Images/rf.png)

-### Thorough Investigation
+### Thorough Investigation & Future Steps
 The Summer Olympic Games are held every 4 years, this event transcends beyond mere sports, becoming a target for substantial private and government investments.
 The ability to predict future winners offers a unique niche for various industries to proactively develop ideas and products.
 While our current project has achieved high accuracy in our models, there remains room for improvement for further ML projects.

-Data collection of the most recent Olympic Games held in Tokyo is one of the next steps to improve the model.
-Also, adding comprehensive datasets, covering details about athletes, countries, and events, are essential for a robust analysis.
-The goal can extend beyond predicting overall medal counts; next projects can aspire to forecast the top ten performers in both individual athletes and countries.
-This would entail a deeper exploration of individual performance metrics, historical data, and other relevant factors that contribute to an athlete's success on the Olympic stage.
+The goal can extend beyond predicting overall medal counts; next projects can aspire to forecast the top ten performers in both individual athletes and countries, this would entail a deeper exploration of individual performance metrics, historical data, and other relevant factors that contribute to an athlete's success on the Olympic stage.

-It is important to notice that continuous refinement of the models will be imperative.
-The dynamic nature of sports demands an adaptive approach, necessitating periodic updates to the models with fresh data.
-Additionally, exploring advanced modeling techniques and algorithms will be pivotal to staying at the forefront of predictive accuracy.
-Ultimately, this project not only serves as a tool for anticipating Olympic outcomes but also underscores the broader potential for innovation and insight across diverse industries.

-To scale up this project, add the data from Tokyo 2020 as well as real-time data input can expand the dataset.
+To scale up this project, you can add the data from Tokyo 2020 as well as real-time data input can expand the dataset.
 The models could also be used in other sports competitions to predict the winners based on historical data.
 On the technical side, exploring other machine learning algorithms can show improvement in prediction.
-Additionally, you can exploring different architectures for a neural network.
-This model is as good as it's hardward limitations allow, so if you create a more intricate strucutre, it is possible to improve this model's accuracy.
-Aside from your standard python debugging difficulties, there were no major limitations for this project.
+Additionally, you explore different architectures for a neural network.
+This model is as good as its hardware limitations allow, so if you create a more intricate structure, it is possible to improve this model's accuracy.
+Aside from your standard Python debugging difficulties, there were no major limitations for this project.

-### Future Steps
-Following this project, we recommend incoporating more into the final visualization of the models.
+Following this project, we recommend incorporating more into the final visualization of the models.
 For example, hosting the data on an interactive webserver that allows you to explore the predictions of the models would make for a challenging addition to this project that would elevate it.
 Another example of how you can change this project is instead of dropping the entries with missing columns, fill them with an average value grouping by sport.
 If you do this, you will significantly change the size of the dataset which may allow for better model performance.

 ## Setup